MS-DOS issues with Windows ME

 The FILES statement that sets the amount of file handles in an application Job File Table (JTF).

-Because Windows ME does not parse the config.sys, however, this may be needed for MS-DOS applications, this line can be defined in the system.ini in the [386Enh] section by adding the below line.
+Because Windows ME does not parse the config.sys, however, this may be needed for MS-DOS applications, this line can be defined in the system.ini in the [386Enh] section by adding the following line.

 How to modify the BUFFERS statement